s-mckean/uNiK/README.md

 Sounds: Game has some sounds to enhance the experience

 Map: Blocks are destroyable and surrounded by white blocks which are indestructible and kills player on collision.
-(Issues: 3, 23, 24)

 Shooting System and Stats: Projectile shoots upon mouse release and at the direction of the mouse pointer.
 Damage done when projectile or explosion hits tank.